git-pull/website/blog/2018/01/technical-screening.rst

 candidates that'd fulfill the role excellently, and end up hiring a streetwise careerist/bozo who's a professional interviewer, not someone who can hack.

-It's not entitlement.
+Another example: If the organization values software developers enough, have senior engineers (not managers) be recruiters for programmers.
+They're not going to hang the process on a gimmick or trick, but probe and give the applicant a chance to fill in the blank if they know something, or could learn it.
+This avoids false negatives.

 I am going to be stern on this - as of 2018, there's *zero* respect for programmers in interviews.
 Companies aren't helping us help them.
 To me, programming is an honorable trade, and the duties need to be recognized for how challenging they are, and the career path deserves more dignity and respect than it's currently getting.

 Outsiders truly underestimate the rigors of this trade.
 I think this is true for any trade.
 We make it look easy.
 We take these photos at work of us